Demand Forecasting: Methods, Types, and Examples

 5. Analyze the data.
 Identify recurring trends across variables like consumer demographics, product categories, time zones, locations, and holidays.
 For instance, perhaps the startup decides to apply the active demand forecasting model to its data.
 The company observes an emerging market trend in their industry where customers prefer wearable health-tracking shirts to wristwatches.

-There are numerous types of demand forecasting, and you can utilize more than one approach at a time:
+There are numerous types of demand forecasting, and you can utilize more than one approach at a time.
+Below are the most common types:

 • Active forecasting bases projections on consumer behavior and market trends.